 Orthoptics studies

-Prospective students, find out more about studying orthoptics at our faculty here: admissions, course content, changing courses, career opportunities, and more.
-An FAQ section is also available.
+Prospective students, learn more here about the Orthoptics program at our school: admissions, curriculum, changing majors, career opportunities, and more.
+A FAQ section is also available.

 ORTHOPTICS